gabrielfalcao/sure/docs/source/how-it-works.rst

 of such exception, to the point of doing its best to show at what key or what index there is a difference in the case of testing equality between the datastructures :class:`dict` or :class:`list`, respectivelly in this case.
-(See :class:`sure.DeepExplanation` for more)
+(See :class:`sure.Explanation` for more)

 Gabriel's initial idea came from believing that other programming languages suchs as Ruby or Javascript had tools or libraries such as